How to Write an Amazing LinkedIn Recommendation in 2023 (with Examples)

 Related:

-how to write a recommendation on linkedIn (5 Easy Steps)
+how to write a recommendation on LinkedIn (5 Easy Steps)

 1. How to get there

-Before you get to writing this recommendation you will need to: Sign into LinkedIn – Type the name of the person you will be recommending in the search bar – Click “more” – Select “recommend” and fill out the rest of the requirements – Click “send”
+Before you get to writing this recommendation, you will need to: Sign in to LinkedIn – Type the name of the person you will be recommending in the search bar – Click “more” – Select “recommend” and fill out the rest of the requirements – Click “send.”

 2. The Opening Line

 Look to grab the reader’s attention right away.
-Start out with a bang and catch their eye so they continue reading.
+Start with a bang and catch their eye so they continue reading.
 Summarize what sticks out in a short, simple sentence.

 3. What’s Your Relationship